BetaHuhn/ejs-serve/README.md

 Build, watch and serve your EJS templates in your browser.

 Options:
   -f, --file <path>       path to ejs file
-  -d, --data <json>    JSON string or path to json file -p, --port <number>  port on which to serve the file (default: 8080) -v, --version        output the version number
-  -h, --help           display help for command
+  -d, --data <json>       JSON string or path to json file -p, --port <number>     port on which to serve the file (default: 8080) -e, --email [boolean]   render file with mjml (default: false) -v, --version           output the version number -h, --help              display help for command
 ```

 ## 🛠️ Examples